 Android virtual devices

 Each instance of the Android Emulator uses an Android virtual device (AVD) to specify the Android version and hardware characteristics of the simulated device.
 To effectively test your app, you should create an AVD that models each device on which your app is designed to run.
-To create and manage AVDs, use the AVD Manager.
+To create and manage AVDs, use the Device Manager.

 Each AVD functions as an independent device, with its own private storage for user data, SD card, and so on.
 By default, the emulator stores the user data, SD card data, and cache in a directory specific to that AVD.
 When you launch the emulator, it loads the user data and SD card data from the AVD directory.